agb32/cosmadoc/docs/source/faq.md

     /cosma7/data/PROJECT/USERNAME
     /cosma8/data/PROJECT/USERNAME

+This is not backed up.

 ## Are there disk usage quotas?

 Yes, these should be set.
 You have a quota both on total storage capacity (typically 10TB for data and 10GB for homespace), and total number of files used.
 How do I check my quota?

 On a login node, use the "quota" command.
-This should report all your quotas on the different file systems (/cosma5, /cosma6, /cosma7 and homespace).
+This should report all your quotas on the different file systems (/cosma5, /cosma7, /cosma8 and homespace).
 This is part of the cosma module, so you may need to "module load cosma" first.

-Alternatively, on the appropriate login node, use the c5quota (which no longer works), c6quota, or c7quota commands.
+Alternatively, on the appropriate login node, use the c5quota (which no longer works), c7quota, or c8quota commands.
 You will need the cosma module loaded.
 To see your homespace quota, use the "quota" command.
 Is anything backed-up?

-Homespace is backed up every few days.
+Homespace is usually backed up every day.
 Data space can be archived to tape media upon request.

 ## Can I print from cosma?

-This is not currently possible, though if you are in Durham, you can email a PDF to the CIS printers using the "mail" command.
+This is not currently possible, though if you have a Durham email, you can email a PDF to the CIS printers using the "mail" command.

 ## What are these “modules”?